WinterStorm

-WinterStorm is a two-day music festival held annually in the seaside town of Troon, South Ayrshire.
+WinterStorm is a music festival held annually in the seaside town of Troon, South Ayrshire.

 History

 Since 2016 it has been held in Troon Town Hall, a location that overlooks the beach and the Firth of Clyde.
 The event is split over two stages, the Main Stage hosts the headline acts in the Concert Hall, it has a capacity of 600 standing plus 250 seated upstairs.
 The second stage, known as the Sessions Stage, has a capacity of 160 and hosts up and coming bands and artists as well as an acoustic event on the Sunday following WinterStorm; known as After the 'Storm.
 StormBreakers, a Battle of the Bands type event, has been held to give acts a chance to win a place on the Sessions Stage.

 WinterStorm was conceived by Ian McCaig who is also the Festival Director and promoter of South Beach Sessions.
 South Beach Sessions is an ongoing programme of live music events which have included bands such as Rhino's Revenge, Pat McManus, Big Country, Stiff Little Fingers, Snakecharmer as well as a number of tribute acts.

 The volunteer staff that run the event are known as 'StormTroopers.
 The main stage event is compared by Tom Russell, with Pete K Mally comparing the Sessions Stage.